 This is what we are up against

-In the past 10 years, breast cancer diagnoses in Australia have increased by 21%.
-Each day 57 people in Australia are diagnosed with breast cancer and 9 people lose their lives to this disease.
-Each death is one too many, and research is critical to better understand, prevent, detect, treat and stop breast cancer and ultimately save lives from the disease.
+Each day, 58 people in Australia are diagnosed with breast cancer and 9 people die to this disease.
+Each death is one too many, and research is critical to better understand breast cancer and ultimately save lives lost to this disease.

 Where your money goes

-When you Step Up to Breast Cancer by completing 57km throughout August and raising funds for the National Breast Cancer Foundation (NBCF), you're supporting world-class breast cancer research.
-Ongoing research is critical to better understand, prevent, detect treat and stop breast cancer and ultimately create a better future for the 57 Australians diagnosed with breast cancer every day.
+When you Step Up to Breast Cancer by completing 58km throughout August, the funds you raise for the National Breast Cancer Foundation (NBCF) support world-class breast cancer research.
+Ongoing research is critical to better understand, prevent, detect, treat and stop breast cancer and ultimately create better treatment outcomes for the 58 Australians diagnosed with breast cancer every day.

 Professor Jane Visvader